 Much of what I care about as a therapist was shaped by the twelve years I worked in hospice, helping dying individuals and their families cope with end of life.
 What I learned through this experience is this: at the end of life, everything drops away except for the central question of whether or not the person succeeded in maintaining safe, connected relationships.
 This inspired me to spend my professional and personal life learning how best to help people strengthen their connections to each other, and to repair broken bonds.

 I am experienced working with people who are coping with trauma, stress, anxiety, grief, relationship problems, chronic illness, chronic pain, and other life challenges.

 I am an adjunct faculty member at UC Berkeley's MSW program, and a supervisor for the Psychotherapy Institute, as well as a faculty member of the Psychotherapy Institute's Supervision Studies Program.
-I am also a certified EFT Therapist and Supervisor, and teach courses for EFT therapists.
+I am also a certified EFT Therapist and Supervisor, and a certified AEDP therapist, and I teach courses for EFT therapists.
 My background also includes hospice work and both inpatient and outpatient psychiatric social work.